PremSaiArroju/TODO-List/README.md

    - **Table Name**: `Todos`
    - **Primary Key**: `id` (String)

-### Step 2: Set Up Lambda Functions
+### Step 2: Set Up Lambda Function with CORS Headers

-1. Create four Lambda functions:
+1. Create a single Lambda function for handling all CRUD operations (Create, Read, Update, Delete).
-   - `CreateTodo`: Handles creating a new todo item.
-   - `GetTodos`: Retrieves all todo items.
-   - `UpdateTodo`: Updates an existing todo item.
-   - `DeleteTodo`: Deletes a specific todo item.

-2. Use the provided code in each `.js` file and upload them as Lambda functions.
-Remember to:
+   - Use the provided code, which includes the necessary CORS headers for each response.
-   - Set `TABLE_NAME` as an environment variable for each function, with the value `Todos`.
+   - Set an environment variable named `TABLE_NAME` with the value `Todos`.
-   - Ensure each function has permissions to access DynamoDB.
+   - Ensure the Lambda function has IAM permissions to interact with DynamoDB.

+2. **Lambda Function Code**:
+   - Make sure each response includes CORS headers to handle browser-based requests.

 ### Step 3: Configure API Gateway